Explore Jobs

 Examples of Discrimination Against Hispanic Americans in the Workplace

-Any time an employer refuses to hire an individual, excludes them, or imposes conditions based upon race, ethnicity, or national origin, they violate federal (and often state) laws.
+Discrimination occurs whenever an employer refuses to hire, excludes, or imposes conditions based on race, ethnicity, or national origin, violating both federal and often state laws.
+Here are some common examples:

 What Should Hispanic Americans Do When Experiencing Workplace Discrimination?